kyegomez/Qwen-VL/README.md

 # Qwen-VL
 My personal implementation of the model from "Qwen-VL: A Frontier Large Vision-Language Model with Versatile Abilities", they haven't released model code yet sooo...
+For more details, please refer to the [full paper](https://doi.org/10.48550/arXiv.2308.12966).

 # Install